Understanding online casino terms and conditions in depth

 - There might be a limit to how many times you’re eligible for the offer.

-- Deposit bonuses, no deposit bonuses, extra spins and cash prizes often have wagering requirements.
+- Deposit bonuses, no deposit bonuses, free spins and cash prizes often have wagering requirements.

 - If you’re the winner, casinos might get full rights to use your personal details for PR purposes.